David Robbins, MD specializes in minimally invasive penile implant surgery for erectile dysfunction.

 When it comes to optimal outcomes with penile implant surgery, training and experience are important.
 Dr. Robbins learned the art of the minimally invasive penile implant procedure while training at the world-renowned New York University urology residency program.

-While practicing in private practice in Miami for greater than 10 years now, Dr. Robbins has helped countless men in South Florida and around the world to return to normal sexual activity and regain a sense of confidence through minimally invasive penile implant surgery.
+While practicing in private practice in Miami for more than 10 years now, Dr. Robbins has helped countless men in South Florida and around the world to return to normal sexual activity and regain a sense of confidence through minimally invasive penile implant surgery.

 The implants can either be malleable or inflatable devices.